 Before applying for a job in Arkansas, it helps to know who the top employers are within the state.
 The following employers are some that made it into the top 50 — Walmart Inc., the University of Arkansas Finance and Administration Departments, Sam’s West Inc., Arkansas Children’s Hospital, Ok Foods, and Cooper Tire Distribution Center.

 If you’re planning on attending college in Arkansas, you can get help paying for your education with federal and state financial aid.
 Here’s a list of resources that detail some of the grants, scholarships, and loan opportunities for undergraduate students:

 - Arkansas Department of Higher Education.
 The Arkansas Department of Higher Education offers information on available state and federal aid programs.
 They also provide information on how to transfer financial aid from one school to another and how to put financial aid on hold.

 - Federal Student Aid (FAFSA).
 Federal Student Aid is provided by the U.S. Department of Education.
-The office is one of the largest providers of financial aid.
 Types of aid include work-study, loans, scholarships, and grants.
 Learn more about eligibility at FAFSA4caster, or apply online at FAFSA.